pvcraven/arcade_book/source/labs/lab_09_sprites_and_walls/sprites_and_walls.rst

   change the character.
 4 points, one point for each graphic used that wasn't part of the base example.
 * Step 5: Add coins (or something) for the user to collect.
 4 points, based on the complexity of the coin layout.
+It is ok if the coins appear on top of the walls.
+But if if bothers you, see the "Important Part" around line 75 or so of the example
+  `sprite_no_coins_on_walls.py <http://arcade.academy/examples/sprite_no_coins_on_walls.html>`_.
 * Step 6: Keep score of how many coins were collected, and display on-screen.
   4 points.
 * Step 7: Add a sound to play each time the user collects a coin.
 2 points.